Length: Isaiah 9 is 21 verses long.

 Rewind to 744 BC and the Northern Kingdom of Israel stood on the brink of ruin.
 The death of Jeroboam II in 747 BC triggered a series of catastrophic evens, as the people and kingdom of Israel fell under anarchy.
 Civil wars, assassinations and rebellion ran rampant.
 From 747 - 723 BC there 6 kings of Israel - an average reign of 4 years.

 The Northern Kingdom repeatedly ignored God's warnings and His prophets, and in 737 BC Aram-Damascus and Philistia attacked Israel - severely weakening her.
 Israel was not a large kingdom by any stretch and the combined forces of two nations were too much.
-Like sharks to blood, Assyria smelt weakness and in 735 BC launched a major offensive campaign into the Levant.
+Like sharks to blood, Assyria smelled weakness and in 735 BC launched a major offensive campaign into the Levant.

-of Israel, the Galilee, which included the tribal lands of Zebulun and
+of Israel, the Galilee - which included the tribal lands of Zebulun and

 Naphtali.
 Samaria, which included the tribal land of Ephraim, was spared

 by the Assyrian machine.
 Samaria's demise was only a matter of time.

 Isaiah 9:1 speaks of this invasion in mentioning the tribal territories of Zebulun and Naphtali by name.
 Isaiah had witnessed these events, and in the south the people of Judah were certainly on edge.
 At the time of writing Isaiah 9 the land of Zebulun and Naphtali was an Assyrian province.

 To put this into context, the land of Zebulun and Naphtali was a British province at the beginning of the twentieth century AD.
 It was only after World War II that these lands were once again sovereign.
 In 1948 the sovereign nation of Israel was formed once again.
 The tribal territory west of the Jordan River was once again under Jewish control.
 However, the land of Naphtali and Zebulun remain mired in conflict to this very day.